01 of 08

 Lay your sections of broom straw tightly side by side, covering your handle.
 Every two or three sections of straw, wrap your thread tightly around the handle and the straw sections to hold them in place.
 Continue laying in your straw sections until you have completely covered the handle with an uneven number of split broom straws.
-It is important that you have an uneven number so you can weave the ends of the straw.
+You must have an uneven number so you can weave the ends of the straw.

 Wrap the thread tightly two or three times around the completed coating of straw, keeping the threads close together.
 Knot your thread to hold it tightly in place but do not cut it.Continue to 6 of 8 below.